Zamir-Khan/Flight-Planner/README.md

 ## Acknowledgments

 This project was developed as part of the Data Structures and Algorithms course in Fall 2022.
-The implementation showcases the application of Dijkstra’s algorithm, LinkedList data structures, and Object-Oriented Programming principles.
+The implementation showcases the application of Dijkstra's algorithm, LinkedList data structures, and Object-Oriented Programming principles.

 ## Contact

-For any questions or feedback regarding this project, please contact [Your Name] at [your.email@example.com].
+For any questions or feedback regarding this project, please contact Zamir Khan at khanzamirhossain@yahoo.com

 ---

-Feel free to customize the readme file with your name, contact information, and any additional sections you might want to include.